SouthernMethodistUniversity/intro/sections/hi.md

     * What about DH is interesting to you?
     * Do you have a research project in mind?

-*  Discussion of collaborative project experiences (breakout rooms):
+*  Discussion of collaborative project experiences (breakout rooms
     * Think of a group project you already have done in school/work.
         * If it went well, what made it go well?
         * If it went poorly, what made it go poorly?